tgerboui/nona-lib/README.md

 `NonaError` - Base class for all errors and generic error.
 `NonaNetworkError` - Network error, likely related to the node connection.
 `NonaRpcError` - Error related to the RPC call response.
-If this occured while using the library and you are not using custom RPC call, please report it.
 `NonaParseError` - Error related to the response parsing.
 If this occured while using the library, please report it.
 `NonaUserError` - Error related to the user input.
 For example, if you try to send a transaction with an insufficient balance: